skule/bylaws/bylaw-3.md

 ## General
 1. Use of the phrase "Appointed by" in this chapter shall mean that the organization in question may appoint any Member to fulfill the position.

-## Orientation Chair(s) Election Period
+## Winter Elections Period
+1. The Winter Election shall consist of the Orientation Chair, Hi-Skule™ Director, and the University of Toronto Engineering Kompetition (UTEK) Director.
+The CRO shall also be elected during this election period, as described in section 1.1.
+   1. The Board of Directors may direct the CRO to defer the election of any of these positions, except the CRO, to the Valedictorian Election Period.
+In this case, the Nomination Period shall be the same as for the Valedictorian, but other details remain the same.
-1. The Nomination Period for the Orientation Chair(s), as described in [Bylaw 2](bylaw-2.md), shall commence at 9:00am on the first or second Monday of January and shall close at 5:00pm the following Friday.
+1. The Nomination Period for the Winter Elections shall commence at 9:00am on the first or second Monday of January and shall close at 5:00pm the following Friday.
 1. A Member shall be considered nominated upon submitting a completed Nomination Package to the Engineering Society Office, no later than the close of the Nomination Period, which shall include:
    1. The Member's name, student number, contact information, and signature.
-1. There shall be no campaigning for this position.
+1. There shall be no campaigning for the positions in this election.
-1. A Special Meeting of the Board of Directors shall be called in January for the purpose of electing the Orientation Chair(s).
+1. The Winter Ratification Meeting shall be for the purpose of electing the Orientation Chair, Hi-Skule™ Director, the University of Toronto Engineering Kompetition (UTEK) Director and the CRO.
    1. The aforementioned meeting shall occur within eleven (11) business days of the close of the Nomination Period.
+   1. Positions deferred to the Valedictorian Election Period as described in section 5.1.1.a shall be elected at the February Board of Directors meeting.
+1. The CRO shall determine the order in which positions are considered; however, the position of CRO shall be the last position considered at the Winter Ratification Meeting.
-   1. Each candidate shall be given the opportunity to speak for two (2) minutes before the election for this position.
+   1. Each candidate for the position of Orientation Chair shall be given the opportunity to speak for two (2) minutes before the election for this position.
-   1. Each member of the Board shall have one (1) vote to elect the Orientation Chair(s) at the aforementioned meeting.
-1. Any details of the election of the Orientation Chair(s) not specified in Section 5.1 shall follow the provisions in Chapter 7 of this Bylaw.
+1. Any election details not specified in Section 5.1 shall follow the provisions in Chapter 7 of this Bylaw.
-   1. For the purposes of electing the Orientation Chair, the Incoming and Outgoing Officers as specified under sections 7.2.1.b and 7.2.1.c shall be replaced with the current President and Vice-President Student Life.
    1. Notwithstanding Section 7.2.7.a, nominations shall not be required to be reopened for the position of Orientation Chair(s) if only one (1) Orientation Chair is elected.
+1. For the purposes of forming the hiring committees, the Incoming and Outgoing Officers as specified under sections 7.2.1.b and 7.2.1.c shall be the overseeing Officer for the position and another currently serving Officer, chosen at the discretion of the CRO.
+   1. The overseeing Officer for the CRO hiring committee shall be the Speaker.

 ## Valedictorian Election Period
 1. The Nomination Period for the Valedictorian shall commence at 9:00am on the nearest Monday before February 1st and shall close at 5:00pm on the Friday of the same week.